vltr/middle/docs/validating.rst

 ``max_length``
 ~~~~~~~~~~~~~~

-Only available for ``str``, it would require that the input value should have no more than the given value of length:
+Setting the ``max_length`` keyword to an integer would require that the input value should have no more than the given value of length:

 .. code-block:: pycon